Tiger-class cruiser: Conversions

 The government continued the conversion of Tiger and Blake after deciding on further ship cuts and a faster phase-out of carriers in 1968.
 During the conversion of Blake, the plan was changed to allow the cruisers to operate four more capable Westland Sea King helicopters, although only three Sea Kings could actually ever be accommodated and serviced in the new longer hangar, which forced the replacement of the side 3-inch gun mounts with less effective Seacat guided weapon system.
-The low priority given to deterrence of Soviet submarines in the Northern Atlantic by the MoD is reflected in the decision to convert a suitable anti-submarine helicopter platform, the carrier Hermes into an amphibious carrier.
+The low priority given to deterrence of Soviet submarines in the Northern Atlantic by the MoD is reflected in the decision to convert a suitable anti-submarine helicopter platform, the carrier Hermes into an amphibious carrier ("commando carrier").
 The later advent of the Invincible-class aircraft carriers would seem to add weight to this proposal.
 Hermes and Bulwark were larger, and offered more hangar capacity.
 The government's priority was to arm aircraft in West Germany with tactical and thermonuclear weapons.
 Provision of nuclear depth charges for anti-submarine, aircraft carriers, destroyers and frigates was limited, although approval for Leander, Rothesay and County class ships for triggering Nuclear depth bombs was given in 1969 and these ships offered quieter listening platforms than the Tigers.

 The proposed class of four large Type 82 destroyers (planned to accompany the CVA-01 aircraft carriers) fitted with nuclear Ikara anti-submarine missiles could have been a more reliable nuclear deterrent, but the Ikara was ultimately fitted only to carry conventional Mark 46 torpedoes and due to the 1966 Defence White Paper only one Type 82 air defence destroyer, HMS Bristol, was built as a testbed for the weapon technologies.
 Bristol lacked a helicopter hangar, and was plagued by problems common with dated and complex steam propulsion.

 With no other options, work began to convert Blake to a helicopter cruiser in 1965 and Tiger in 1968.
 The structural modernisation work on the hulls was difficult and expensive.
 However, the ships successfully served as helicopter command cruisers and provided an argument to justify the construction of their replacement, the Invincible-class "through deck cruisers".
 Lion's conversion was cancelled due to delays and other workload in the dockyards.

 By 1969, it was obvious that Blake's conversion was unsatisfactory.
 Lion remained operational until late 1965, when she was placed in reserve and used as a parts source for the conversion of Tiger and she was sold for breaking up in 1975.
 The conversions left Tiger and Blake some 380 tons heavier with a full displacement of 12,080 tons and their crew complements increased by 169 to 885.
 Originally.
 Blake's conversion had been more expensive than envisaged (£5.5 million) and Tiger's £13.25 million, due to the level of inflation at the time.